 - Provide information about how they will share that information with other companies, and

 - Give you the chance to opt out of their mailing list.

 Learn more.
-Read Privacy: What You Do Know Can Protect You on the Federal Trade Commission website.
+Read about identity theft, credit reporting, fair credit reporting on the Federal Trade Commission website.

 Privacy of Consumer Financial Information

 You have probably received privacy notices in the mail from banks, other financial institutions, or insurance companies.
 Those notices explain what personal financial information the company collects about you, how the company protects your information, whether the company intends to share your information with other companies, and what you can do to limit that sharing.
 Two federal laws cover your personal financial privacy: The Fair Credit Reporting Act (PDF) and the Gramm-Leach-Bliley Act.
 Learn more.
 Read Privacy Choices for Your Personal Financial Information on the Federal Trade Commission website.

 The Right to Financial Privacy Act (RFPA) (PDF) protects the privacy of your financial accounts from government scrutiny.
 Before the enactment of RFPA, you could not challenge government access to your financial records.
 In fact, you had no way of knowing that your bank had provided your records to a government authority.
 In general, and with some exceptions, the RFPA requires that you must receive